 Most treatments for penile cancer will not affect your ability to have sex, even if you need an operation.

 Further reading and references

-Guidelines on Penile Cancer; European Association of Urology (2015)
+Penile Cancer; European Association of Urology Guidelines (2020)

 Johnston MJ, Nigam R; Recent advances in the management of penile cancer.
 F1000Res.
 2019 Apr 268. doi: 10.12688/f1000research.18185.1. eCollection 2019.